-SWEN 5431: Testing, Validation and Verification
+SWEN 5431 - Testing, Validation and Verification

-Role of software testing, verification and validation (V&V) in the system life cycle.
-Current techniques, tools and methods are addressed as well as current testing and V&V standards.
+Role of software testing, verification and validation (VV) in the system life cycle.
+Current techniques, tools and methods are addressed as well as current testing and VV standards.
 Laboratory instruction.
-Prerequisite: SWEN 4432 or SWEN 5432.

-SWEN 5432: Software Engineering Life Cycle
+SWEN 5432 - Software Engineering Life Cycle